WellthCare

 What to do instead of telling employees to “get better Wi-Fi”

-You don’t need HR to become tech support.
-You need a few operational choices that make telehealth resilient-especially for frontline, rural, and mobile-first populations.
+You don't need HR to become tech support.
+What you need are a few operational choices that make telehealth resilient—especially for frontline, rural, and mobile-first populations.

 1) Design for adaptive modalities